Lance-Tin/Synchronization-Tool-for-Xsens-Dot/Readme.md

 * it may synchronize less than four xsens dots, because it run in windows system.

-* How to use python to collect several dots data at the same times is a big problems for me, **Welcome to communicate with me**
+* How to use python to collect several dots data at the same times is a big problems for me, **Welcome to join us**